 Fields of Interest: sustainable design; urban parks; the future city; natural history of the Ohio River Valley; environmental history; frontier history; urban history.

-Dissertation: “The Panorama From Point Sublime: John Wesley Powell’s ‘Religion of Science’ and the Intellectual Origins of His Arid Lands Reforms”
+Dissertation: “The Panorama From Point Sublime: John Wesley Powell’s ‘Religion of Science’ and the Intellectual Origins of His Arid Lands Reforms,” Indiana University.

 Current Project: Founder and CEO of 21st Century Parks, Inc, a non-profit corporation dedicated to the preservation of open space and the creation of new parks in Louisville, Kentucky.
-To date, we have raised over $60,000,000 and preserved over 3000 acres of new parkland, creating one of the largest metropolitan park projects in the country.
-Our ultimate purpose is the reintegration of nature and sustainable design into urban planning and growth, not as an exercise, but through the shaping of 21st century cities by creating, funding, and developing large parks and open space systems.
+To date, we have raised over $125,000,000 and preserved nearly 4000 acres of new parkland, creating one of the largest fully funded metropolitan park projects in the country.
+Our ultimate purpose is the reintegration of nature and sustainable design into urban planning and growth, not as an exercise, but through the shaping of 21st century cities by creating, funding, and developing large parks and open space systems ahead of the growth of the city.
+The 21st Century will be an urban century, and many rapidly developing cities are not preserving park land ahead of growth, so we believe this project can serve as a model, and have recently created a consulting arm of our organization to help share what we have learned.
+Finally, we also see urban conservation as a critical issue and are beginning to fund significant work in that area.

 Teresa B. Jones